How to Explore the Rockies

 Icefields Parkway

-• The Peyto Lake overlook is 0.8 miles RT from the parking lot to an incredible viewpoint overlooking yet another bright blue lake.
+• The Peyto Lake overlook (pictured to the left) is 0.8 miles RT from the parking lot to an incredible viewpoint overlooking yet another bright blue lake.

 • Bow Lake the headwaters of the Bow River (seen in Banff and Canmore), and is right off the parkway, and is right next to the Crowfoot Glacier overlook.